MatteoMagnini/ExactLearner/README.md

 ontology input this new ontology will be the hypothesis learned by the program

-if we want to run easy mode, animals ontology, all learner skills and no oracle skills

-java -jar consoleLearner.jar src/main/resources/ontologies/SMALL/animals.owl on t t t t t t f f f f
+java -jar ExactLearner.jar src/main/resources/ontologies/SMALL/animals.owl t t t t t t 0 0 0 0 0 0
 @Param
 ontology to load = src/main/resources/ontologies/SMALL/animals.owl
-easy mode = on //// this overrides any oracle skills learner skills (see above for details) = t t t t t t oracle skills (see above for details) = f f f f
+learner skills (see above for details) = t t t t t t oracle skills (see above for details) = 0 0 0 0 0 0